mongodb/docs/mms/source/deployment.rst

 installation process in the :doc:`installation guide </install>` for each new agent.
 See instructions for automating the agent installation in the next section.

-TODO do non-active agents collect data or just wait to get "baton" from mms when active agent goes off line?
-Recovery?

 Automated Agent Installation
 ----------------------------